Kevin P. Coughlin: Career

-In 2009, Coughlin bought an airplane, obtained his Private Pilot Certificate, and established an aerial cinematography company called All Island Aerial.
-Kevin P. Coughlin is considered a prominent authority on the use of unmanned aerial vehicles for aerial photography and aerial cinematography.
-He is a former director of photography member of the International Cinematographers Guild, I.A.T.S.E.
-Local 600 and worked on feature films and television shows as an aerial cinematographer.
-From 2014 to 2022, Coughlin has been the executive photographer in the office of New York Governor and the Chief sUAS Pilot for the State of New York.
-He is currently a Senior Technical Photographer / Videographer with the United States Department of Energy.
+Coughlin always had an interest in aviation, and in particular, aerial photography.
+In 2009 he bought an airplane and obtained his Private Pilot License.
+He claims his flight training was subsidized by aerial photography assignments.
+In addition to flying and taking photos from manned aircraft, Coughlin is considered a prominent authority on the use of unmanned aerial vehicles for aerial photography and aerial cinematography.
+While working in the New York Governors office he became the first Chief sUAS Pilot for the State of New York.

 On October 8, 2022, Coughlin was awarded a New York Emmy Award as an aerial videographer for his contribution to the Newsday online documentary: On the Shoulders of Giants.
-In this documentary, Newsday chronicles the murder of George Floyd and the 8 minutes 46 seconds that Derek Chauvin, a white Minneapolis police officer, spent kneeling on his neck.
-Floyd's murder set off a firestorm of protest and a cry for social justice on Long Island and across the nation.
+In this documentary, Newsday chronicled the murder of George Floyd, an African-American man, and the 8 minutes 46 seconds that a white Minneapolis police officer spent kneeling on his neck.
+Floyd's murder set off a firestorm of protest and a cry for social justice on Long Island, NY and across the nation.

+He currently works as a senior technical photographer, videographer, and sUAS pilot at Brookhaven National Laboratory under the United States Department of Energy.